4 Days in Iceland: Hourly Itinerary for the Serious Planner

 - Road trippers

 - The best time to go to Iceland is mid May-mid August!
-Why?
 This time frame is when the Midnight Sun occurs, where the sun never fully sets.
 We went in early July and were able to pack in a ton of activities and hikes late into the night.

 - The other time to consider coming to Iceland is late September -late March IF you want to see the northern lights.
 The peak of the lights is in September and March, which corresponds with the Equinox.
 However, there is no guarantee.
 It all depends on the weather.